 Planning a full day out or looking for new things to do in DC this weekend?
-Here are some local attractions, cafes, and restaurants in DC’s historic Southwest neighborhood that can you can enjoy before or after a visit to SPY.
+Here are some local attractions, cafes, shops, and restaurants in DC’s historic Southwest neighborhood that can you can enjoy before or after a visit to SPY.

 Food and Drink

 Need a quick drink or snack?
 Our Spy Museum Store has chilled drinks and sweet treats for sale.

 L’Enfant Plaza Food Court is a two-minute walk from SPY (entrance is directly behind the Museum) and is a perfect place for grabbing coffee or a quick bite.
 Public restrooms are available, along with direct access to the L’Enfant Plaza metro station.
 Please note, some food outlets are closed on Sundays and in the evenings.

 If you’d like to enjoy your food outdoors, there is outdoor seating directly behind the Museum and flanking both sides of the building.

 SPY Tip: If you need to leave and come back to the museum after a break, ask our staff for a re-entry stamp.

 For a sit-down lunch or dinner, there is a wide range of options nearby the museum.

 District Wharf is an eight-minute walk from the museum and offers a variety of bars and specialty restaurants, plus beautiful views of the waterfront.
 Check out this list of restaurants and cafes available at District Wharf.